 Buying a property is one of the biggest financial decisions you’re ever going to make.
 If you have put the hard work in to get to the point of purchase, it’s smart to surround yourself with the right team who can help you follow through with meeting your goals effectively and smoothly.

 "Having the right people in your corner will help you make good decisions,” says Wendy Brown, Head of Broker Home Loans at Macquarie’s Banking and Financial Services Group, “and it’ll help the process run more smoothly, too."

-A lending specialist will be able to identify the loan features most suitable for you and your circumstances.
-Investors may find a fixed rate loan that allows them to 'set and forget' suits best.
+A home loan specialist will also be able to help identify the loan features most suitable for you and your circumstances.
+For example, investors may find a fixed-rate loan that allows them to 'set and forget' suits best.
 Owner occupiers may prefer to make extra repayments or allocate savings to an offset or redraw facility, so they pay less interest over the life of their loan.

-It's a good idea to speak with a mortgage broker or lending specialist early in the process to ensure you have realistic expectations of how much you can afford to borrow and what products are most suitable to your circumstances.
+It's a good idea to speak with a mortgage broker or home loan specialist early in the process to ensure you have realistic expectations of how much you can afford to borrow and what products are most suitable to your circumstances.